hdShang/arxiv-daily/docs/cs-AI/2025-06-09/papers/250607915v1-lucifer-language-understanding-and-context-infused-framework-for-exp.md

 ---
 layout: default
-title: LUCIFER: Language Understanding and Context-Infused Framework for Exploration and Behavior Refinement
+title: "LUCIFER: Language Understanding and Context-Infused Framework for Exploration and Behavior Refinement"
 ---

 # LUCIFER: Language Understanding and Context-Infused Framework for Exploration and Behavior Refinement